 Please note: Your parking hang-tag allows for parking in any designated parking space on campus.
 A Reunion parking hang-tag does not apply to any metered or pay-box parking space in the town of Amherst, including designated weekday Permit Parking Only areas on streets in the campus vicinity.

-The campus shuttle will run every 15 minutes from parking lots on Route 9 to the Alumni House, Main Quadrangle and Tennis Court Lot.
+The campus shuttle will run every 15 minutes from parking lots on Route 9 to the Reception Center, Main Quadrangle and Tennis Court Lot.
 Please note that this shuttle does not have the capacity to transport large groups between programs.

 |Wednesday||2 p.m. – 8 p.m.|